Parks and reserves, buildings, libraries, sports facilities, Whanganui Airport and more

 Other parks and reserves provide safe, informal, active and passive recreation opportunities with easy family access in suburban areas e.g. Lorenzdale Park.
 There are playgrounds on some of the parks e.g. Webb Road Park, Wembley Place Reserve and generally there are grassed areas for a range of informal recreational activities e.g. Lake Wiritoa Reserve.

-To book a park, please fill out this form which can be returned to the Council office at 101 Guyton Street and a Council officer will be in touch.
-There
+To book a park, please complete the Application below which can be returned to the Council office at 101 Guyton Street and a Council officer will be in touch.

 If you require more information, please contact 349 0001.